Selective School Guide: Inner West Sydney — Ryde, Strathfield, Burwood & More

 Which Selective Schools Are in the Inner West of Sydney?

 The Inner West has three selective high schools in NSW: Fort Street High School (fully selective, Petersham), Ryde Secondary College (partially selective, Ryde), and Strathfield South High School (partially selective, Strathfield).
-Fort Street is one of Australia's oldest and most prestigious selective schools Sydney families can apply for — all students enter via the NSW selective test.
+Fort Street High School is one of Australia's oldest and most respected fully selective schools — every student enters via the NSW Selective High School Test.
 Ryde Secondary College and Strathfield South offer selective-stream places within a comprehensive school, with lower competition than fully selective schools.
 All three use the same NSW selective test and application process.
 Applications for 2026 Year 7 entry close 20 February 2026, with tests held 1–2 May 2026.

 Inner West Selective Schools: What Parents Need to Know

-The Inner West is one of Sydney's most family-focused corridors — and it offers more selective school pathways than many parents realise.
-Stretching from Ashfield and Burwood through to Concord, Strathfield, and Ryde, this region sits at the intersection of excellent public transport, strong primary schools with Opportunity Class (OC) programmes, and genuine selective high school options.
+The Inner West is one of Sydney's most family-focused corridors, and it offers more selective school pathways than many parents realise.
+Stretching from Ashfield and Burwood through Concord, Strathfield, and Ryde, this region sits at the intersection of strong public transport, primary schools with Opportunity Class (OC) programmes, and genuine selective high school options.

 The headline school is Fort Street High School — one of Australia's oldest and most respected fully selective schools, located in Petersham.
-As one of only 25 fully selective high schools in NSW, Fort Street High draws applications from across Sydney.
-But Fort Street is not the only option for families searching for selective schools near me in the Inner West.
+But Fort Street is not the only pathway for families searching for selective schools near them in the Inner West.
 Ryde Secondary College and Strathfield South High School both offer partially selective streams, providing an academically accelerated pathway within a comprehensive school setting.
-For families who want their child in a selective programme without the intense competition of a fully selective school, these partially selective schools Sydney families can access locally deserve serious consideration.
+For families who want their child in a selective programme without the intense competition of a fully selective school, these partially selective schools deserve serious consideration.

 In this guide, you'll discover: